Posts

 A Winter's Tea: A Short Story

 A short story.
+Reflect on institutional nonchalance, responsibility, guilt, and recurring horrors.
 Soch sat smugly on her cabin's special grey cushioned chair.
 A gush of wind shivered through a partially open window.
 "I'm freezing in this cold that only seeks to strangle.
 I freeze and my world freezes too."
 She paced quickly - pulling on her closed fists out from her sweater's pocket - and reached out to the window.
 As she shut the windows close, she fashioned a deliberate pause to observe the world outside her own.
 The forest.
 Quite a few silver oaks outside bowed, not to, but against the wind.
 "It isn't difficult to imagine spirits not just gliding around but also moving about the flora around them as they groove to their own whims."
 This instant her cat meowed.
 It had to - not just wanted - to say something in a language that communicated - at least with humans - through unspoken inference and sentiment.
 Soch turned around.
-A surreal entry into her cat's eyes made it known.
-Or, at least vaguely inferred from.
-But truly felt. ...
+A surreal entry into he...